AntoineRiehl/IGP-Premier-League/README.md

 - 7.After a little bit of playing around and reading articles on Machine Learning, we realised that boosting algorithms were more suited for our analysis.
 This is a script training a Gradient Boost algorithm on the newly created features thanks to 5. and 6., to then predict final standings of the Premier League teams in the 2024-2025 season.
 - 8.K-Fold Cross Validation was then performed to ensure we were training and using the most optimised setup for our model.
 - 9.The same Gradient Boost as 7. but including Cross Validation for more robustness.
+- 10.The only non preprocessing code.
+This R script was used to perform te statistical analyses answering our project's hypotheses.